JSolaC/Solaetal2025-Stability/README.md

-# Sola et al. 2025 — Counteracting Cascades Challenge the Heterogeneity–Stability Relationship
+# Sola et al. 2025 — *Counteracting Cascades Challenge the Heterogeneity–Stability Relationship*

-This repository contains the data and R code used for the study:
+This repository provides the data and R code used in the study:

-Sola, J., Fairchild, T.P., Perkins, M.J., Bull, J.C., & Griffin, J.N.
-(2025).
-Counteracting cascades challenge the heterogeneity–stability relationship.
+**Sola, J., Fairchild, T.P., Perkins, M.J., Bull, J.C., & Griffin, J.N.
+(2025).** *Counteracting cascades challenge the heterogeneity–stability relationship.* *Ecology Letters.*

-The study presents a three-year field experiment conducted on a rocky shore to test the ecological assumption that spatial heterogeneity enhances community temporal stability.
-Contrary to theoretical expectations, we found no net effect of heterogeneity on stability, due to counteracting cascades involving species richness, population dynamics, and dominant species suppression.
-This repository enables full reproducibility of the analyses, figures, and models presented in the paper.
+The study is based on a three-year field experiment on a temperate rocky shore, testing the widely held ecological assumption that spatial heterogeneity promotes community temporal stability.
+Contrary to theoretical expectations, we found that heterogeneity had no net stabilising effect, due to opposing cascades involving species richness, population variability, and suppression of dominant species.
+This repository enables full reproducibility of all analyses, figures, and models presented in the paper.

-The repository is organised into four main folders.
-The Data folder contains the processed data used in the analyses, along with scripts for calculating temporal stability metrics and related components.
-The Models folder includes mixed-effects models and Structural Equation Models used to assess species richness, community composition, and dominant taxa.
-The Plots folder provides code to generate all figures from the main text.
-The SupplementaryMaterials folder contains additional scripts used to reproduce supplementary figures, conduct sensitivity analyses, and perform further assessments.
+## Repository Structure

+The repository is organised into four main folders:

+- **`Data/`**
+  Contains the processed datasets used in the analyses, as well as scripts for calculating temporal stability and its components (e.g., species synchrony, variability, richness).

+- **`Models/`**
+  Includes the full suite of statistical models used in the study, including mixed-effects models and structural equation models (SEMs) examining richness, composition, and the roles of dominant taxa.

+- **`Plots/`**
+  Contains scripts to generate all main-text figures, based on model outputs.

+- **`SupplementaryMaterials/`**
+  Provides additional code for reproducing supplementary figures, running sensitivity analyses, and exploring further model outputs.

+## Reproducibility Instructions

-To reproduce the results, begin by running the scripts in the Models folder, which rely on the data files in the Data folder.
-Once the models have been executed, use the code in the Plots folder to visualise the results.
-Supplementary analyses and additional figures can be reproduced using the scripts in the SupplementaryMaterials folder.
+1. Begin by running the scripts in the **`Models/`** folder.
+These rely on data files located in **`Data/`**.
+2. Once the models are executed, use the scripts in **`Plots/`** to generate the figures included in the main text.
+3. Supplementary analyses and figures can be reproduced using the scripts in **`SupplementaryMaterials/`**.

+## Notes on Data

+The datasets in the folder **`Datasets/`** provided here are derived from a subset of the full raw dataset.
+However, the full processed dataset used for the published analyses is included to ensure full reproducibility.

+## Package Version Compatibility

+Please note that all analyses were performed using R package versions from **2020**.
+Incompatibilities may arise if using newer versions of certain packages (e.g., `lme4`, `piecewiseSEM`).
+We recommend using the `renv` or `checkpoint` package to manage package versions and recreate the original analysis environment.